AP Exclusive: Golf Club Shows Pitfalls of Trump Presidency

 "When we approached them in 2013 about the golf course, he of course knew who DAMAC was," McLoughlin told The Associated Press on a recent trip to the golf course.
 "They subsequently cemented the family relationship as well. ...
 A lot of our dealings have been with Eric, a lot of our dealings have been with Ivanka.
 They have traveled here — and Donald Jr."

-Sajwani and his family also attended a New Year's Eve party at Trump's Mar-a-Lago club in Florida.
+Sajwani and his family also attended a New Year's Eve party at Trump's Mar-a-Lago club in Florida, with the incoming president describing them from on stage as "the most beautiful people from Dubai."

 Trump received between $1 million to $5 million from DAMAC, according to a Federal Election Committee report submitted in May.
 It's unclear how much the contract will be worth once the golf course opens and starts operating.
 McLoughlin declined to offer specific figures.